lucasmafra/social-networking-kata/README.md

 This will generate a *socialnetworking-0.0.1-SNAPSHOT.jar* file inside the *target* folder

 ### Runnning the project
-After build the project, execute the command below to run the application:
+After building the project, execute the command below to run the application:
  ```sh
  java -cp target/socialnetworking-0.0.1-SNAPSHOT.jar com.lucasmafra.socialnetworking.infrastructure.console.main.App
  ```

 ## About the implementation

-* This application design was heavily inspired on [Clean Architecure](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) by Uncle Bob.
+* In the application design, I used many of the concepts presented in the [Clean Architecure](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) book by Uncle Bob.

-* The core principle that led my design is *"Depend on abstractions, not on concretions"*.
-Because of that, I created some interfaces and abstraction layers that would not be necessary for the exercise completion.
-Still, I decided to follow this way to practice and see if I could get to a good design.
+Despite the fact that this is only a small project with few requirements, I wanted to exercise how to build an application agnostic to details like databases and IO devices.

+* I also wanted to practice an Outside-in approach to TDD.
+I started with an acceptance test for the posting feature, then I moved to the timeline feature, and so on.
+I focused on getting each feature completely done before moving to the next one.

-* That was not my first time practicing Clean Architecture and TDD.
-But it was my first time trying the *Outside-in* approach!
-It introduced me some difficulties since I wasn't sure where to go in the first acceptance tests, but it led me to an unexpected cool new thing: as I was coding to pass in the acceptance tests, I realized how the "package by layer" style that I was using was sort of inefficient, since I had to transverse many folders and layers just to get a feature done.
-So I decided to go back to Clean Architecture's book and found this idea of *Ports and Adapters packaging* that I decided to follow.
-And I'm going to explain that in the next bullet point!
+* A great feedback that I got from my code with this approach is that the "package by layer" style that I was using in the project was not so good, since I had to transverse many folders and layers just to get a feature done.
-* Basically, my code is composed of an "inside world" (domain) and an "outside world" (infrastructure), opposed to the "core, data and presentation" horizontal layering that I was used to follow.
- The biggest benefit is that I'm grouping my files according to their use case (feature) but I'm still agnostic to the external world.
- Here is a diagram that illustrates my application architecture:
+So I decided to take a different way of structuring the packages.
+I abandoned the "core, data and presentation" horizontal layering and divided the code into two worlds: the "inside" (domain) and the "outside" (infrastructure).
+Here is an diagram illustrating the application architecture:

  ![Architecture schema](social_networking_kata_architecture.png)

 The \<**I**> symbol represents *interfaces*, while the \<**DS**> represent simple *data structures*.
-An arrow from A to B means that A knows about B but B does not know about A.
+An arrow from A to B means that A knows about B but B does not know about A. It is very cool how dependency allways goes from the outside world to the inside - never the other way around.

- ## To think about
+ ## Things that I'm not happy about
- At some point of the development process, I moved the services implementation to the infrastructure, and then I moved it back to the domain.
-The same happened to the controller, view and view model classes.
-I would like to share my thoughts about that:
- * In the case of the service, I don't like the fact that it **implicitly** assumes some facts about the data layer.
-  For example, in order to retrieve the wall to the use case interactor, the wall service gets the posts from the user, then his followings, then his followings posts and finally it combines the posts and return them.
-  That's obviously a not so good strategy when we talk about performance.
-Let's say that our system now has many users and posts, and we decide to use the *reverse feed* strategy, or in another words, every time that someone you follow make a new post, the system create a reference of this new post somewhere in the storage dedicated to your wall.
-That would make much better to retrieve your wall when you ask for it, but how can we address that change in our code?
-We would certainly have to change our wall service method.
-So that's the problem: we would make a change inside our domain in the name of performance.
-  It doesn't feel right to me.
-Yet, I'm not so confident about putting the service in the infrastructure package, since it does not **explicitly** know about the external world.

-  * In the case of the presenters, controllers, views and view models, I'm still struggling with the fact I'm putting all of that inside the domain package.
-That's probably because I still have the "horizontal layering" model in my mind, so it's hard to see something that is apparently a detail, like the view-model, inside the domain package.
-But since I was experimenting a new way of packaging, and mainly, I inverted the dependency and used the Humble Object pattern so the view details like the output system are in the outside world, I decided to relieve that.
-But I still have a problem.
-    Let's say that we are building a web version of this Kata.
-Now, when we make a new post, we want to show something in the browser, we want to give some user feedback.
-We wil certainly have to adapt our use case, since with the current console application our use case does not present nothing.
-    But is that reasonable?
-Just because we are creating a new requirement for presenting, should we really change our domain?
-    What about if we have, for the same use case, two different view models?
-How can we address that?
-Despite all of those questions, I decided to keep things as it is for now since I don't have any better solution beside falling back into the horizonal layering again.
+ * I couldn't find an appropriate place to put my custom Clock (I wanted to take full control of it).
+ It was the same for the ElapsedTimeFormatter.
+The only thing that I knew was that I had to keep them inside the domain package so I would not break the dependency rule.
+I end up moving them to an "utilities" folder.

+ * I feel like I still have that "horizontal layering" thinking.
+It was very hard to me to put the controller, presenter and view-model in the domain package inside each use case.
+What comforts me is 1) since I'm inverting dependencies they all remain agnostic about the delivery system 2) it makes really easier to write and change the feature since almost all the files are in the same package 3) it's nice to have less files in the infrastrucutre folder, after all, it should contain only some "glue code".
+But still, it's hard.

+ * I have serious doubts about the role that the services should play.
+They don't explicitly know nothing about the data storage mechanism, since they collaborate with the Gateway interface, but I feel like they are implicitly assuming certain things about the data storage.
+For example: the WallService collaborates with the FollowGateway and the PostGateway to return the user wall.
+They do that by getting the posts of the user, then his followings, then his followings posts, and finally they combine those posts and return them.
+That clearly can bring some perfomance issues.
+So let's say that now we decide to use a new strategy on how we storage the data.
+Let'say that, whenever a user that you follow makes a post, we'll create a reference for that post somewhere in the memory dedicated to your wall, so that we don't have to "calculate" the wall on the fly every time a user requests it.
+  How can we address that change in our code?
+We would certainly have to change our Wall Service.
+We would probably have to change the Timeline Service as well, since it would have to do something more when calling "post to timeline" method.
+So, basically, we would be changing thinks in the domain for the name of perfomance.
+That does not feels right to me.
+At all.
+What comforts me, again, is that we are not breaking the dependency rule, at least explicitly.
+Also, I think it could be overengineering to antecipate that kind of problem.
+Yet, it is a point to think about.